yuanqinglie/building-polygon-extraction/BuildingPolygonNet 模型训练指南.md

-# BuildingPolygonNet: Building Polygon Extraction Network
+# APOFormer: Adaptive Primitive Optimization Transformer for Building Polygon Extraction from remote sensing imagery

-BuildingPolygonNet is a deep learning-based model for building polygon extraction.
+APOFormer is a deep learning-based model for building polygon extraction.
 It can automatically extract the polygonal contours of buildings from remote sensing images, suitable for scenarios such as urban planning and map updating.

 ## Model Architecture